 Directions: Drive I-90 east to exit 34 and turn right (south) on 468th Ave.
 S.E.
 After half a mile, turn left onto S.E.
 159th and continue another half mile to the trailhead.

 Distance: 4.5 miles round trip, 700 feet elevation gain, Discover Pass required to park.

 Conditions: Check conditions and trip reports at WTA.

-Kids will love: Interesting steps, turnpikes and switchbacks, much of it built by high-school kids.
+Kids will love: Interesting steps, turnpikes and switchbacks, much of them built by high-school students.

 Highlights: One of the most stunning waterfalls in Washington state, Wallace Falls is the star attraction of this state park, also home to a family-friendly campground with rentable cabins.
 Wallace Falls comprises an upper, middle and lower falls, first plunging a dramatic 265 vertical feet into a large amphitheater, then churning and tumbling two more times, sending a cool spray in every direction.

 Details: From the parking lot, the path to the falls starts under power lines, complete with electrical popping sounds which may or may not be fascinating to your little ones.
 On a clear day, the view of Baring Mountain and Mt.
 Index makes up for the hissing wires overhead.
 You’ll finish this stretch soon enough, though, and come to a junction in the woods.
 Take a right on the Woody Trail through a fern-shrouded hemlock forest about 1.75 miles to the lower falls, the last portion consisting mostly of stairs and switchbacks.
 Traverse more switchbacks to get a better look at the middle falls viewpoint, this hike’s turnaround spot.